acerekovic/face-happiness-prediction/README.md

-Tensorflow Face Happiness prediction
+Face Happiness prediction
 ====================================

 We release two Tensorflow models trained to estimate intensity of a face happiness from an image.
-One of these models accompanies our submission to the ICMI'16; A. Cerekovic: A deep look into group happiness prediction from images [2].
+One of these models accompanies our submission to the ICMI'16 [2].
 We also provide a framework for model training and evaluation.
 Framework is tested on Ubuntu 14.04 machine equipped with Intel i7-4790K @ 4.00GHz CPU, 16 Gb RAM, and a GeForce GTX 980 Ti GPU, with Tensorflow 0.8.

-Models are released for non-commercial research purposes under the [Creative Commons Attribution-NonCommercial License](https://creativecommons.org/licenses/by-nc/4.0/) [5].
+Models are released for non-commercial research purposes under the [Creative Commons Attribution-NonCommercial License](https://creativecommons.org/licenses/by-nc/4.0/).

 If you find the framework/models to be useful in your research work, a citation to the following paper would be appreciated: